 Hispanic Chamber of Commerce

-The Hispanic Chamber of Commerce of Metro Denver is a membership driven organization comprised of small-business owners, corporate representatives, community leaders, and association members representing various professions.
+The Colorado Hispanic Chamber of Commerce is a membership driven organization comprised of small-business owners, corporate representatives, community leaders, and association members representing various professions.
 With over 2,500 members, the Hispanic Chamber is the state’s largest minority Chamber, and one of the top four chambers of commerce in Metro Denver.

-The mission of the Hispanic Chamber of Commerce of Metro Denver is to promote and advance the growth of the Hispanic business.
+The mission of the Colorado Hispanic Chamber of Commerce is to promote and advance the growth of the Hispanic business.

-The Hispanic Chamber of Commerce of Metro Denver is guided by a vision of building a vibrant and prosperous Hispanic business community.
+The Colorado Hispanic Chamber of Commerce is guided by a vision of building a vibrant and prosperous Hispanic business community.

 What We Do